IamTechknow/mini-apps-1/challenge_2/README.md

 My implementation of the CSV Report Generator shall meet the following requirements:

-* [ ] Use express to serve static files and to route the POST endpoint
+* [X] Use express to serve static files and to route the POST endpoint
-* [ ] Client app to submit JSON data to the server, first from a text field
+* [X] Client app to submit JSON data to the server, first from a text field
-* [ ] Uses an HTML form and action to send the POST request
 * [ ] Only uses jQuery for DOM manipulation
 * [ ] Follows the conversion specification:
   * [ ] Flatten the JSON hierarchy